Frequently Asked Questions

 Q. What if I disagree with the Assessed Value?

-A. Currently, Indiana property tax is based on the property's estimated True Tax Value as of March 1st of the Current year.
-Due to legislation, sales data is reviewed each year to arrive at land base rate values.
+A. Currently, Indiana property tax is based on the property's estimated True Tax Value as of January 1st of the previous year.
+Sales data is reviewed each year and a ratio study is conducted to arrive at base rate values, the Dept. of Local Government must approve these values and then are able to set the tax rates to be used by the Auditor's office.

 Q. Why do I have to pay property taxes?

 A. We've all become accustomed to the level of services provided by our local community.
-Schools, police and fire protection, libraries and paved roads are only a few of the amenities property taxes make possible.
+Schools, police, EMS and fire protection, and libraries are only a few of the amenities property taxes make possible.
 Without property taxes, we couldn't support any of the above.

 Q. Where and when do I file my mortgage and homestead exemption?